citizenlabsgr/read-first/guide-role-description.md

 The tasks involved can range in scope, and can be as self-contained as asking for a specific formatting of data or as wide-ranging as hunting down entire datasets to be analyzed.
 Think of this role as equivalent to "Manager of Data Science" or "Lead/Senior Data Scientist".

 Never done this before?
 Great!
-No previous experience require and the Citizen Labs is here to help out.
+No previous experience required and we are here to help out.

 ## Role Guidelines
 ### When does a project need a guide?